First Liberian Civil War: Attack on Monrovia (1992)

-By late December, ECOMOG had pushed the NPFL back beyond Monrovia's suburbs.
+By late December 1992, ECOMOG had pushed the NPFL back beyond Monrovia's suburbs.

 UNOMIL

 In 1993, ECOWAS brokered a peace agreement in Cotonou, Benin.
-Following this, on September 22, 1993, the United Nations (U.N.)
+On September 22, 1993, the United Nations (U.N.)
 Security Council established the UN Observer Mission in Liberia (UNOMIL), to support ECOMOG in implementing this peace agreement.
-UNOMIL was deployed in early 1994 with 368 military observers and associated civilian personnel to monitor implementation of the Cotonou Peace Agreement, prior to elections originally planned for February/March 1994.
+In early 1994, UNOMIL was deployed, with 368 military observers and civilian personnel to monitor the implementation of the Cotonou Peace Agreement, prior to elections originally planned for February/March 1994.

-Renewed armed hostilities broke out in May 1994 and continued, becoming especially intense in July and August.
+In May 1994, renewed armed hostilities broke out and continued, becoming especially intense in July and August.
 ECOMOG, and later UNOMIL, members were captured and held hostage by some factions.
 By mid-1994, the humanitarian situation had become disastrous, with 1.8 million Liberians in need of humanitarian assistance.
-Conditions continued to deteriorate, but humanitarian agencies were unable to reach many in need due to hostilities and general insecurity.
+Conditions continued to deteriorate.
+Humanitarian agencies were unable to reach many in need due to the hostilities and general insecurity.

-Factional leaders agreed in September 1994 to the Akosombo Agreement, a supplement to the Cotonou agreement, named after the Benin city where it was signed.
+In September 1994, factional leaders agreed to the Akosombo Agreement, a supplement to the Cotonou agreement, named after the Benin city where it was signed.
 The security situation in Liberia remained poor.
-In October 1994, in the face of ECOMOG funding shortfalls and a lack of will by the Liberian combatants to honor agreements to end the war, the UN Security Council reduced to about 90 the number of UNOMIL observers.
-It extended UNOMIL's mandate and subsequently extended it several times until September 1997.
+In October 1994, in the face of ECOMOG funding shortfalls and a lack of will by the Liberian combatants to honor the agreements to end the war, the UN Security Council reduced the number of UNOMIL observers to about 90.
+The UN extended UNOMIL's mandate and subsequently extended it several times until September 1997.

 In December 1994, the factions and other parties signed the Accra Agreement, a supplement to the Akosombo Agreement.
-Disagreements ensued and fighting continued.
+Disagreements ensued, and fighting continued.

 Ceasefire (1995)

 In August 1995, the main factions signed an agreement largely brokered by Ghanaian President Jerry Rawlings.
 At a conference sponsored by ECOWAS, the United Nations and the United States, the European Union, and the Organization of African Unity, Charles Taylor agreed to a cease-fire.

 At the beginning of September 1995, Liberia's three principal warlords – Taylor, George Boley and Alhaji Kromah – made theatrical entrances into Monrovia.
-A ruling council of six members under civilian Wilton G. S. Sankawulo and with the three factional heads Taylor, Kromah and Boley, took control of the country preparatory to elections that were originally scheduled for 1996.
+A ruling council of six members under civilian Wilton G. S. Sankawulo and with the three factional heads Taylor, Kromah and Boley, took control of Liberia, in preparation for elections that were originally scheduled for 1996.

 Fighting in Monrovia (1996)

-Heavy fighting broke out again in April 1996.
+In April 1996, heavy fighting broke out again.
 This led to the evacuation of most international non-governmental organizations and the destruction of much of Monrovia.
+The U.S. military's Operation Assured Response evacuated 485 Americans and over 2,400 citizens from 68 countries.

-In August 1996, these battles were ended by the Abuja Accord in Nigeria, agreeing to disarmament and demobilization by 1997 and elections in July of that year.
-3 September 1996, Sankawulo is followed by Ruth Perry as chairwoman of the ruling council, who served until 2 August 1997.
+In August 1996, fighting stopped after the Abuja Accord in Nigeria, agreeing to disarmament and demobilization by 1997 and elections in July 1997.
+In September 1996, Sankawulo was followed by Ruth Perry as the chairwoman of the ruling council, who served until August 1997.